RdeSwart/jd-fitness-blog/README.md

 * [Twilio.com](https://www.twilio.com/en-us/blog/build-contact-form-python-django-twilio-sendgrid) Tutorial on contact form submissions
 * Code Institute’s Tutor, Thomas, who helped explain the database better to me, specifically Cloudinary serving static files.
 * [Stack overflow](https://stackoverflow.com/) and [She Codes](https://www.shecodes.io/), which I used to search any issues I was having or not understanding.
+* My mentor, Dick Vlaanderen who is always a great support.

 ### Media used